-Health service utilization for perceived postpartum morbidity among poor women living in Karachi
+Health service utilization for perceived postpartum morbidity among poor women living in Karachi (HTML)

 Fikree,Fariyal F.; Ali,Tazeen S.; Durocher,Jill M.; Rahbar,Mohammad H.

 Publication date: 2004